HonoMystes/R_temporaria_Metagenomics/README.md

 The current scripts and files are:
 ### demu.sh
-The *demu.sh* script will perform the quality control of our samples using the [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#quality-filter) command the resulting path to that output will be used in the creation of a manifest file (.tsv file) to start importing the demultiplexed and quality checked sequences into artifact type using the tsv file created and cutting the primers with cutadapt.
+The *demu.sh* script will perform the quality control of our samples using the [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#quality-filter) command the resulting path to that output will be used in the creation of a manifest file (.tsv file) to start importing the demultiplexed and quality checked sequences into artifact type using the tsv file created (manifest file).

 #### Inputs:
 - Population name (argument);
-- In the Configuration file alter the: path to the samples, the name for the manifest file, the name of the directories (cutadapt, artifact, visualizations, quality and fastp), primers sequences and number of threads to be used.
+- In the Configuration file alter the: path to the samples, the name for the manifest file, the name of the directories (demultiplxed, artifact, visualizations, quality and fastp), how the paired-end reads are tagged (Eg.: "_R1") and number of threads to be used.

 #### Outputs:
 - Fastp outputs (.fastq.gz);
 - Manifest file (.tsv);
 - demultiplexed samples artifact (.qza);
-- Trimmed artifact of our samples (.qza).
+- Demultiplxed and quality controled samples' visualization (.qzv).

 ### FeatureTablecreation.sh
-The *FeatureTablecreation.sh* script uses the trimmed artifact file generated in the script above to filter, denoise (using deblur) our data as well as filtering out chimeras and create de feature tables (frequency and representative sequences) with and without filtering the chimeras to be later filtered by the taxonomy file.
+The *FeatureTablecreation.sh* script uses the artifact file generated in the script above to filter based on a minimum number of sequences per sample and merge, denoise and filtering out chimeras using the [DADA2](https://github.com/benjjneb/dada2) package and create de feature tables (frequency and representative sequences) to be filtered by the taxonomy file.

 #### Inputs:
 - Population name (argument);